deptagency/algomart/README.md

 NFT Templates are grouped within Pack Templates.
 Packs can contain one or more NFT Templates and also have a number of configurable settings.
 Most notably, they can be set to be purchasable, to be auctioned, to be claimed via an auto-generated redemption code, or to be given away free.
 For a full overview of the CMS model, see the [CMS README](apps/cms/README.md).

 Meanwhile, the API continually polls the CMS for new NFT Templates and Pack Templates.
-So once the templates are configured in the CMS, the API will find them, mint the NFTs, and then group them into Packs based on the Pack template's configuration.
+So once the templates are configured in the CMS, the API will find them, generate the NFT instances in the API's database, and then group them into Packs based on the Pack template's configuration.

 From here on out, the NFT and Pack information can be accessed from the API and displayed to an end-user, who can then purchase, bid on, redeem, or freely claim the Pack (based on the corresponding Pack template's configuration).